 In about six months of your application for a secured credit card and early repayment of your debt, your credit card providers should have been convinced that you can manage your finances properly and you can be trusted so, go unsecured.

-Regular credit cards, (unsecure) frees you from the security deposit obligation, comes with a higher credit limit and other benefits which include reward points.
+Regular credit cards come with a higher credit limit and other benefits, which include reward points.
 Give your provider a call and suggest this upgrade.
-Usually they will review your credit history before making the upgrade but this is what you´ve been waiting for right?
+Usually, they will review your credit history before making the upgrade, but this is what you’ve been waiting for.

-Establishing good credit report as a newbie deserves your patience and discipline and deserves trust.
-Do not be discouraged when your provider first gives you a very low credit limit and by ´low´, I mean ´below your expectations´.
-In any way, high credit limit is not healthy for somebody seeking to build their credit status as it comes with a number of risks and when you are offered a chance to pick your credit limit, here are three reasons why you should settle for the least the provider offers;
+Establishing a good credit report as a newbie deserves your patience and discipline and deserves trust.
+Do not be discouraged when your provider gives you a low credit limit.
+In any way, a high credit limit is not healthy for somebody seeking to build their credit status as it comes with some risks, and when you are offered a chance to pick your credit limit, here are three reasons why you should settle for the least the provider offers.

 Being a credit card newbie is a bit challenging especially if you have a different perception of credit.
-Anyway, you should avoid higher credit limit at the beginning of your credit card life because chances for late repayment are obnoxiously high.
+Anyway, it would help if you avoided a higher credit limit at the beginning of your credit card life because chances for late repayment are obnoxiously high.

-Here´s how it works, you get high limit, you are tempted to spend big and you are just not sure how reliable your revenue stream is so guess what, end month comes and you fail to pay your credit in full.
-Once you have started carrying forward your credit, don’t expect anything good in your report
+Here’s how it works, you get a high limit, you are tempted to spend big, and you are just not sure how reliable your revenue stream is, so guess what?
+The end month comes, and you fail to pay your credit in full.
+Once you have started carrying forward your credit, don’t expect anything good in your report.

 One disadvantage of multiple credit accounts is the risk of neglecting one of them.
-Well, the implications of neglecting a credit account is a topic for another day so, stick around to learn that (that is if you are planning to neglect one)
+The implication of ignoring a credit account is a topic for another day, so stick around to learn that.

-With these seven tips, I am certain that you will earn a good credit score and higher credit limit as a newbie.
+With these seven tips, I am confident that you will earn a good credit score and a higher credit limit as a newbie.